Q&A

 [1.Q] Can we make changes to the rover after the PDR/SAR or during the competition?

 [1.A] For an actual mission you would be expected to freeze the design after the SAR.
 However, for URC you may make changes to your rover at any point.
-During the field competition you will have to watch your weight and budget limits, (such as the replacement of a faulty camera or GPS unit with a $1000 smartphone).
+During the field competition you will have to watch your weight and budget limits, (such as the replacement of a faulty camera or GNSS unit with a $1000 smartphone).
 During a mission you may have an intervention at a 20% penalty, where the aim is to allow you to fix a broken rover if you need to, not to swap out modular components.

 [2.Q] What are the penalties for exceeding the 70 kg total limit or are there only penalties for exceeding the 50 kg single configuration limit?
 Are there penalties for exceeding the $22K cost limit?